nyalavarthi/aws-transfer-sftp/README.md

 </ul>
 terraform workspaces is impemented for this repo, refer to the variables.tf for env specific values.

+This project uses terrform workspaces - refer to this article if you are new to workspaces. - http://i-cloudconsulting.com/terraform-workspaces/

 <p>
 Terraform commands to run & apply the changes.